Workshop Kitchen + Bar

 Workshop kitchen + bar or simply workshop is a restaurant and bar located in Palm Springs, California.
 The restaurant got media coverage due its architecture designed by SOMA, a New York City based firm.
 The restaurant is owned by Michael Beckman and Joseph Mourani.

+The Michelin Guide has described the cuisine as Californian, and Fodor's says the menu is American.
+The restaurant has served octopus carpaccio and duck leg confit.